 - Tubular Handles

 - Tubular Grips

-Further customize pull handles for your purposes with threaded studs, threaded holes, mounting plates and the like.
-Choose your pull handle style for functionality, aesthetics or both.
+You can customize pull handles for your purposes with threaded studs, threaded holes, and mounting plates.
+Choose your pull handle style for functionality, aesthetics, or both.
 Options available range from modular to avant-garde styles.
-Examples include: load rated, through, offset, weld on, folding, recessed folding and European design handles.
-Custom designed pull handles are quite common as well.
+Examples include load rated, through, offset, weld on, folding, recessed folding, and European design handles.
 No matter your project or application, the selection and design of your pull handles can be an enjoyable experience with the right manufacturer.
 Look for a partner who wants to share your vision and go the extra mile to ensure your success and satisfaction.

 If you’re looking for industrial pull handles, your options are nearly endless.
 They incorporate as much or as little specialty design as you like.
 They are primarily offered in stainless steel, brass, aluminum, and chrome, but are also available in other materials, like duroplast, nylon plastic, and cast iron.

 The selection of a handle’s material depends mainly on its use and the conditions to which it will be exposed.
 For example, a pull handle that will be used outdoors will need to be made of a material that is resistant to wear and rust.
 Such a handle may also require enhanced abrasion-resistant, chemical-resistant, or antimicrobial finishes.
 Discuss your requirements with your manufacturer to find the right material and finishes for you.